 - If you have documents you want the judge to look at, you should send copies to the Home Office and the Tribunal as soon as you can.
 The Notice of Hearing will tell you the deadline for doing this.
 You need to bring the originals of the documents with you to the Tribunal.
 These documents must be in English or be officially translated.

-- If you are unable to attend the hearing, you must tell the Tribunal as soon as possible and ask for the hearing to be adjourned to a different date.
+- If you are unable to attend the hearing, you must tell the Tribunal as soon as possible and ask for the hearing to be “adjourned” to a later date.
 If this is because you are ill or have a medical appointment you need to send evidence of this when you apply for an adjournment.
+You may also wish to request an adjournment if you are obtaining important evidence for your case and you will not be able to get it by the time of the hearing.
 A judge will consider this and you will be told whether the hearing date has been changed or not.

 - You will not usually be allowed to take young children into the hearing with you – wherever possible, arrange childcare for the day of the hearing, and remember you may be at the Tribunal all day.
 Children are allowed to be in the waiting area of the Tribunal but you will need to arrange for an adult to look after them, and it could be a very long day.